So where did sewing begin for me?

 In July 2016 Simplicity included me in their list of ‘Top Stitchy Tweeters you should be following’.
 Simplicity said “We’ve picked out 7 profiles that are sure to brighten up your timeline and get you running to your sewing machine…”.

 Sewing for myself has to fit around my busy family life which involves dashing around after our 2 gorgeous children!
 Our spare room has gradually adopted the name of Mummy’s sewing room!
-When I am not sewing I also enjoy running, summer bike rides and good Italian food!
+When I am not sewing I also enjoy running, pilates, knitting and good Italian food!

 So why teach sewing workshops?